CatalogueLegacies/antconc.github.io/_episodes/07-collocates.md

 >
 >>## Solution
 >>
 >>1.
 There is no one way of examining this problem.
 One approach is to edit your `From..` and `To..` settings to `4L` and `4R` respectively, chose the `Sort by Stat` option, and set the `Min.
-Collocate Frequency` field to "25".
+Collocate Frequency` field to "5".
 >>2.
 Hit `Start`.
-Note that even at this frequency, some very specialised language is present: "biretta" (a type of hat worn by Roman Catholic clergy), "bicorne" (a military hat associated with Napoleon), and "rouges" (presumably with "bonnet" to refer to a type of French revolutionary hat).
-This indicates that precision was important to the cataloguer.
+Note that even at this low minimum collocate frequency, only generalised language is present: we see "hats", "robes", "turban" and "coat", but no regular use of modifiers or specialised language.
+This indicates that general terminology rather than sartorial precision was important to the cataloguer.
 >>3.
-In terms of controlled vocabulary there is one prominent example: 100 occurances of "spectacles" in the output (48 "spectacles" and 52 "spectacles,"), compared with zero occurances of "glasses".
+In terms of modifiers, whilst of low frequency, they are evaluative and positional: to whom is an item of clothing "ceremonial", "traditional", or "elaborate"?
 >>>* Note: this suggests a use case for corpus linguistics in the review of catalogue data, because tools like those in AntConc's `concordance` tab can indicate historically specific cataloguing choices that may have implications for contemporary user experience for catalogue data.
 >{: .solution}
 {: .challenge}